 Today we’ll learn about the different types of HDR imaging, demystify some confusing terminology, and look at the the various reasons that why HDR even exists in the first place.
 If you’re ready to expand your knowledge of photography, dive right in.

-Why Would I Even Need HDR?
+What Is HDR and Why Would I Need It?

 Cameras are limited to the amount of image detail they can record when the sensor is exposed to light.
 Whether you’re using the auto settings or are taking pics using skillfully tuned manual settings, your goal is trying to take advantage of the available light to maximize the detail in the result image.
 The problem is, when you’re shooting heavy shadows and bright lights, you are forced into losing detail in one range or the other.

 Using this sort of “normal” exposure, where a photographer has to make these sorts of tough decisions, is sometimes called “Standard” or “Low” Dynamic Range imaging.
-This is what ordinary cameras shoot, including what nearly 100% of How-To Geek readers are likely to be using.

 - Ordinary methods of creating images have less range than the human eye can see.
 These are called “Standard” or “Low Dynamic Range.”